01-edu/public/subjects/groupie-tracker/README.md

   - And the last one, `relation`, does the link between all the other parts, `artists`, `dates` and `locations`.

-- You must use at least the `artists` and the `relation` parts given in the API.

 - Given all this you should build a user friendly website where you can display the bands info through several data visualizations (examples : blocks, cards, tables, list, pages, graphics, etc).
 It is up to you to decide which info you will present and how you will display it.

 - This project also focuses on the creation of events and on their visualization.